LounisBou/php-distance/README.md

-# PHPDistance
+# php-distance

-PHPDistance is a simple PHP library for calculating the distance between two geographical points on Earth.
+php-distance is a simple PHP library for calculating the distance between two geographical points on Earth.
 It supports different Earth radius values and various distance calculation formulas.

 ## Installation